Get us in your inbox

 Valencia

-Young chef Vicky Sevilla has converted a fifteenth-century stable into a truly great restaurant.
-Her veg-heavy take on affordable haute cuisine is firmly plugged into the land that surrounds the ancient town of Sagunto, just north of Valencia.
+Young chef Vicky Sevilla has converted a fifteenth-century stable into Arrels, a truly great restaurant.
+Her veg-heavy take on affordable haute cuisine is firmly rooted in the land surrounding the ancient town of Sagunto, just north of Valencia.

 Getaria

-It’s worth a trip to the Basque coast just to eat Aitor Arregi’s turbot, cooked to perfection on the traditional parilla grill.
+It’s worth a trip to the Basque coast just to eat Elkano’s turbot, cooked to perfection on the traditional parrilla grill.
 And while you’re here, don’t miss the kokotxas: fish stew made from the tender throats of fish.

 Advertising